MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/feed-item.md

 	// 'Id' column header in the Bulk file
 	Id = null,
-	// 'Target Ad Group Id' column header in the Bulk file
+	// 'Target Ad Group Id' column header in the Bulk file AdGroupId = null,
-	// Support for AdGroupId mapping in the BulkFeedItem is coming soon for .NET, Java, and Python SDKs.
-	AdGroupId = null,
 	// 'Ad Group' column header in the Bulk file AdGroupName = null,
 	// 'Audience Id' column header in the Bulk file AudienceId = null,
-	// 'Target Campaign Id' column header in the Bulk file
+	// 'Target Campaign Id' column header in the Bulk file CampaignId = null,
-	// Support for CampaignId mapping in the BulkFeedItem is coming soon for .NET, Java, and Python SDKs.
-	CampaignId = null,
 	// 'Campaign' column header in the Bulk file CampaignName = null,